jschirrmacher/zerberus/README.md

 Software for a robot, which chases racoons out of your garden.

-It is build using the 4WD Wild Thumper Chassis with 34:1 and a Raspberry Pi 4B.
+It is build using the 4WD Wild Thumper Chassis with 34:1 gear and a Raspberry Pi 4B.

-For easier development of the software without burning the motors (and load the Respi every time), we created a simple simulator.

 The software consists of several parts:

-1. A gpio.ts module in the root folder, which provides the Gpio class in production mode (NODE_ENV=production), and a simulator class in all other environments, which communicates with the http server.
-The simulator class can also be found in this module.
+1. The motor control program which runs the motors is located in `/robot`.
-2. The simulator in `/simulator` folder, containing a http server, which sends received information to a frontend via web sockets and receives simulated sensor data in the same way from the frontend.
+2. A viewer in `/viewer` folder, containing a http server, which sends received information to a frontend via web sockets and receives simulated sensor data in the same way from the frontend.
-3. The actual robot control program, using gpio.ts, is located in `/robot`.
+3. An image recognition software located in `/image_recognition`.
+4. A CLI client to send commands to the robot controller

 The robot control program is implmented in TypeScript (for motor control) and Python (for image recognition).